-Applying for admission to graduate school at Texas Tech is a 2 part process.
+Applying for admission to graduate school at Texas Tech is a two-part process.
 The first part is applying to The Graduate School.
 With this application you will need to make sure to have your transcripts sent to Texas Tech, along with the $100 application fee.
-The application site is as follows: http://www.depts.ttu.edu/gradschool/admissions/apply.php

-Once that step has been completed, you will be about to apply for admission to the College of Education.
-A list of required application materials as well as the online application can be found here.
+Once that step has been completed, you will be about to apply for admission to the College of Education at Texas Tech.
+A list of required application materials as well as the online application can be found on the Texas Tech website.

 College of Education